 This layer is responsible for putting data into IP datagrams.
 An IP datagram is a packet which contains the source and destination address.
 Datagrams are used to send data between hosts and networks.
-The Internet layer includes IP, ICMP, IGMP, ARP, and RARP.
+The Internet layer includes the IP protocol suite: IP, ICMP, IGMP, ARP, and RARP.

 The Transport Layer